rudrachitambare/CtrlScript/README.md

 | Docs site | 🟢 |
 | Playground/Web IDE for dev | 🟢 UI overhaul underway |
 | Interactive playground | 🔨 In progress |
+> The web CSUI is made from purely javascript.
+Other languages are for csui-a (Android)
 ---

 ## Where to try or learn CtrlScript